 Los Angeles-area transit and rail freight transportation projects just got a generous public funding boost.

-The California Transportation Commission on Thursday approved $703.6 million in SB-1 funding for the Los Angeles County Metropolitan Transportation Authority (Metro) as part of its statewide transportation funding allocations.
+The California Transportation Commission on May 17 approved $703.6 million in SB-1 funding for the Los Angeles County Metropolitan Transportation Authority (LACMTA) as part of its statewide transportation funding allocations.

 The California Transportation Agency (CalSTA) also recently announced its SB-1 award for funding Transit and Intercity Rail Capital Improvements, with more than $1 billion designated for Metro.
-With today’s award of $703.6 million from the CTC and the award of $1.088 billion from CalSTA, the State has made a commitment to fund more than $1.8 billion in projects for Metro.
+With the award of $703.6 million from the CTC and the award of $1.088 billion from CalSTA, the state has made a commitment to fund more than $1.8 billion in projects for LACMTA.

 The SB-1 legislation is the state’s “gas tax” and vehicle fee transportation funding program approved by the Legislature in 2017 and signed into law by Gov. Jerry Brown.

-“The path to a more sustainable, resilient tomorrow runs through our investments in infrastructure today,” said Los Angeles Mayor and Metro Board Chair Eric Garcetti.
-“SB-1 is putting billions of dollars to work fixing our roads and creating more sustainable transportation options – giving Californians healthier air to breathe, less congestion and good-paying jobs that will stimulate economic growth across our state.”
+“The path to a more sustainable, resilient tomorrow runs through our investments in infrastructure today,” said Los Angeles Mayor and LACMTA Board Chair Eric Garcetti.
+“SB-1 is putting billions of dollars to work fixing our roads and creating more sustainable transportation options, giving Californians healthier air to breathe, less congestion and good-paying jobs that will stimulate economic growth across our state.”

-Metro will combine SB-1 gas tax funds with its own locally- generated transportation sales tax contributions to continue transforming L.A.
+LACMTA will combine SB-1 gas tax funds with its own locally generated transportation sales tax contributions to continue transforming L.A.
 County’s transportation system and delivering Measure M and R projects.

 Measure R, approved by voters in 2008, proposed a half-cent sale tax increase in Los Angeles County for 30 years in order to pay for transportation projects and improvements.